Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 For instance, Workamajig shows you exactly what each resource is working on and their availability over the coming weeks:

-Workamajig's Staff Schedule view shows you exactly what each resource is working on in the coming few weeks
+Workamajig's Staff Schedule view shows you exactly what each resource will be working on in the coming few weeks

 2. Assign tasks to resources